skycreeds/Deep_Strategy_maker/README.md

 ![Screen Shot](screenshot.png)

-This project enable you to merge your trading stategies with Deep learning or machine learning models Its a fun projects to do and lacks many features contributions are welcomed.
+This project enable you to merge your trading stategies with Deep learning or machine learning models Its a fun projects to do and lacks many features. contributions are welcomed.

 ## Built With